MaksPikul/FightNight/README.md

 <h1>Fight Night, Combat Sport Event Manager for Clubs and Societies </h1>
-<h4> Project which aims to teach me backend development with ASP.NET Core in C# </h4>
-<h4> and to work towards solving a problem for combat sport university societies, and hopefully event organising bodies </h4>
+<h4> Project in which I hope to learn about the ASP.Net Core ecosystem for backend development, as well as coding principles and design patterns</h4>
 <br>

 <h2> Tech Stack </h2>